joelclermont/kendo-docs/getting-started/javascript-dependencies.md

 **e.g.** `http://cdn.kendostatic.com/2011.3.1129/js/kendo.all.min.js`

-**Important:** in order to use HTTPS, you need to directly access the CloudFront CDN:
+> **Important:** in order to use HTTPS, you need to directly access the CloudFront CDN

     https://da7xgjtj801h2.cloudfront.net/<version>/js/<filename>.min.js

 ## Individual scripts

-If more granular control is required, the following separate script files, either minified or not, can be included per widget basis.
+If more granular control is required, the following script files, either minified or not, can be included on a per-widget basis.

 ### AutoComplete